SUNSET PARK INFO

 FIRST TIME CSA MEMBER?
 HERE ARE SOME THINGS TO KNOW!

 PLEASE THINK OVER WHETHER YOU CAN MAKE THE PICKUP WINDOW!

 We wish we could make ourselves--and our veggies--available 24/7, but alas we cannot, so if you can't pick up during the window specified, our CSA share is not the right one for you.
 We do not allow late pickup, hold shares until the next day, or double up on shares to make up for missed weeks.
 A CSA share is a big commitment, and we want our members to be happy they enrolled.
-Remember, you can always swing by and shop a la carte at our Saturday farmstand if you aren't ready to make a commitment to the full CSA share.
+Remember, you can always swing by and shop a la carte at one of our farmers markets if you aren't ready to make a commitment to the full CSA share.

 You pay 100% of the fees up front.